 If you have had an unusually hot day, there is the possibility that your dog might be reacting to the heat or the sun and that these could be the cause of your dog’s hives.
-Your veterinarian can help you rule out possible causes and help you zero on what might be causing their itchy skin.
-Hives are not contagious, usually are harmless, and will go away on their own (with a bit of help from mom or dad in staying comfortable until they do).
+Your veterinarian can help you rule out possible causes and help you zero in on what might be causing their itchy skin.
+Hives are not contagious, are often harmless, and will go away on their own (with a bit of help from mom or dad in staying comfortable until they do).

 Does My Dog Have Hives from Heat?